Benjamin-Stefan/uqmi-client/README.md

 ls /dev
 ```

-In most cases, the device name is something like `cdc-wdm0`.
+Typically, the device name will be something like `cdc-wdm0`.

 ## 🧪 Examples